 - Users from different regions will use the app, you shall consider the cultural differences.

 4. Choose the Tech Stack

-To form the best architecture for your banking mobile application, you should focus on these four areas of mobile banking development – the front-end, back-end, cross-platform frameworks, and some essential features such as security, availability, and robustness.
+To form the best architecture for your banking mobile application development, you should focus on these four areas of mobile banking app development – the front-end, back-end, cross-platform frameworks, and some essential features such as security, availability, and robustness.

-You have two options for the type of your banking application development: Native app or hybrid app.
+You have two options for the type of your banking mobile app development: Native app or hybrid app.
 Both of these have their own advantages and disadvantages.

 Native apps are high performant and robust.
 While the native app development cost is higher, this development process is recommended for established businesses and funded startups, in this case, banks and venture-backed fintechs.
 Native apps allow developers to use the native functionality of mobile operating systems (iOS and Android), which helps in achieving astonishing user experience.

 On the other hand, hybrid apps are meant to work on multiple mobile platforms using a unified codebase.
 These apps are developed using web technologies such as HTML, CSS, and JS.
 Moreover, the hybrid apps can work as PWA (Progressive Web Applications).
 Ionic Framework, Flutter, Kotlin, Phone Gap and Xamarin are some of the frameworks for creating hybrid apps.

 5. Develop and Test